List of The Office (American TV series) characters: David Wallace

 David Wallace (Andy Buckley) is the CFO, later CEO of Dunder Mifflin.
 Despite his differing lifestyle from the members of the Scranton branch, David tolerates and understands the eccentricities and flaws of Regional Manager Michael Scott, and appreciates employees Jim Halpert and Toby Flenderson.
 He is let go in the sixth season following the absorption of Dunder Mifflin by Sabre.
-He later sells his patent for a toy vacuum, called "Suck It," to the U.S. military for $20 million and later acquires Dunder Mifflin for an undisclosed sum of money and becomes CEO in the eighth-season finale, "Free Family Portrait Studio".
+He later sells his patent for a toy vacuum, called "Suck It", to the U.S. military for $20 million and later acquires Dunder Mifflin for an undisclosed sum of money and becomes CEO in the eighth-season finale, "Free Family Portrait Studio".

 Deangelo Vickers

-Deangelo Jeremitrius Vickers (Will Ferrell) was Michael's replacement as Regional Manager during the end of season seven, since Michael was moving to Colorado with his fiancée, Holly.
+Deangelo Jeremitrius Vickers (Will Ferrell) was Michael's replacement as Regional Manager during the end of season 7, since Michael Scott was moving to Colorado with his fiancée, Holly.
 His character debuted in a story arc that lasted four episodes, with the first three episodes being Steve Carell's final three shows as a main cast member and then the first post-Michael Scott episode, "The Inner Circle".
 In the character's appearances, he is shown to be largely incompetent at filling Michael's position, as he has proven himself to be a biased manager, a terrible salesman, and a poor host of the annual Dundies award show.

 In "Goodbye, Michael", he reveals to Andy that he was not hired for his business experience, but because he helped prevent the theft of one of CEO Jo Bennett's dogs.

 Despite his affinity for the American Southwest, Deangelo is originally from Maine.
 Similarly to Toby, when he was a child, his mother divorced his father, and he was forced to choose between them.
 He has four children himself, including at least one boy, whom he seems to resent for an unknown reason.
 Deangelo was once morbidly obese, until he made a pact with himself to get into shape and lost 203 pounds (according to Michael in "Michael's Last Dundies"; however, this conflicts with the NBC biography, which says Deangelo lost 176 lbs).
 Throughout "Goodbye, Michael", Deangelo starts to show signs of a nervous breakdown due to his desire to start eating junk food again.
 He later starts breaking down in front of the entire staff, during a farewell party for Michael, by sticking his hands into Michael's goodbye cake, and angrily yelling at it.

 In his final episode, "The Inner Circle", after bragging about his ability to dunk a basketball, Jim calls him out on the matter, which leads to an accident requiring Deangelo's hospitalization and departure from Dunder Mifflin.
 At the end of the episode, it is implied that he has sustained brain damage, and is said in the subsequent episode to be in a coma.
 In "Lotto", he is referred to as being brain dead, but technically still alive.

 Ferrell has previously appeared in several films with Carell, and with numerous other Office cast members, including Anchorman: The Legend of Ron Burgundy with Carell and David Koechner.